Ron Penney (Prison Supervisor)

 Doubles and Triples will be divided into an “A” Grade and “B” Grade.
 Medals will be presented for each grade.

 Time limit during games.
-One minute between play.
+Ten minute between play.

 Time limit of games.
 All qualifying games will have a forty five minute time limit.
 There will be no time limit for the medal games.
 Having time limits on qualifying games is the current practice recommended by the “Federation Internationale de Petanque” for all competitions.